govuk-one-login/fraud-rpr/README.md

 # Relying-Party Receiver

 This is the source code for the Relying Party Receiver (RPR) application.
-The RPR application demonstrates how serverless functions can recieve messages from Shared Signals Framework (SSF).
+The RPR application demonstrates how serverless functions can receive messages from Shared Signals Framework (SSF).

 This page explains: